 Schonbrunn palace, Vienna Schönbrunn palace.

-The Orangerie on the palace grounds was also the place of his musical duel with the arch nemesis Salieri (which the latter actually won).
+When he was six, Mozart played his first royal concert at Schönbrunn palace in the presence of Maria Theresa and the royal family in 1762.
+The Orangerie on the palace grounds was also the place of his musical duel with the arch nemesis Salieri, which the latter actually won.

-Mozart lived at 11 different addresses in the city, including Figarohaus at Domgasse near the cathedral which is the only remaining residence today.
+Mozart lived at 11 different addresses in the city, including Figarohaus at Domgasse which is the only remaining residence today.
+His last apartment at Rauhensteingasse, brought to mythic proportions by the composing process of Requiem, was demolished in 1847 and is today the location of Steffl kaufhaus.

 Figarohaus, Vienna Figarohaus at Domgasse.

-Yesterday, more than 200 years after his death, I visited all of the above locations, and finally sat down inside St Stephen’s Cathedral to listen to parts of his last work, Requiem.
+More than 200 years after Mozart’s death, I sit down inside the cathedral and listen to his last work Requiem on my phone.
 I remembered how much this piece of music meant for me almost two decades ago.
 The world keeps turning but some things never change.

 Related posts